 [It was noted on discussion on the ECO Forum that there is a trade of between TS to TS interference and guard bands.
 Some noted that it is better for global network capacity to accept some TS to TS terminal interference while keeping limited guard bands.
 It was also pointed out that the probability of terminals to be in close proximity must be taken into account when assessing the loss of service due to TS to TS interference.

-As for a quantitative analysis of UE/UE interference, document ECC PT1(11)113Fehler!
-Verweisquelle konnte nicht gefunden werden. has pointed to a Nokia contribution to 3GPP RAN4 (R4-111854)Fehler!
-Verweisquelle konnte nicht gefunden werden. that analyses coexistence of TDD and FDD networks.
-ECC PT1(11)113Fehler!
-Verweisquelle konnte nicht gefunden werden. mentions a 25 MHz guard band.
+As for a quantitative analysis of UE/UE interference, document ECC PT1(11)113Error!
+Reference source not found. has pointed to a Nokia contribution to 3GPP RAN4 (R4-111854)Error!
+Reference source not found. that analyses coexistence of TDD and FDD networks.
+ECC PT1(11)113Error!
+Reference source not found. mentions a 25 MHz guard band.
 This material could be of interest for TDD/TDD network coexistence.

 There is a need for an evaluation of necessary guard band for UE/UE protection and of the trade-off of less guard band for more UE/UE interference.]